toasterco/apiai_assistant/README.rst

 Use the agent instances to retrieve the parameters of a context by passing the name of the context to the ``get_contexts`` method of the agent instance.

-If the context was found in the request, the parameters of it will be returned in a ``dict`` as they are received from API.ai
+If the context was found in the request, its parameters will be returned in a ``dict`` as they are received from API.ai

 .. code:: python